Star Island (novel)

-Star Island is a 2010 novel by Carl Hiaasen, released on Tuesday, July 27, 2010.

-The novel takes its name from Star Island in Miami Beach, Florida, where part of the story takes place.
+Star Island is a 2010 novel by Carl Hiaasen.
+It takes its name from Star Island in Miami Beach, Florida, where part of the story takes place.

 Plot summary

-Ann DeLusia, the "stunt double" for habitually intoxicated and drug-addicted pop star "Cherry Pye", is mistakenly kidnapped by an obsessed paparazzo.
-Now, the star's entourage must find a way to rescue Ann, and do it without revealing her identity to the star herself, or the world at large.

-The novel also features the re-appearance of Hiaasen's recurring character, ex-Florida governor Clinton "Skink" Tyree.

-Detailed Plot Summary

-Paparazzo "Bang" Abbott is lying in wait outside a posh South Beach hotel, on a tip that pop star Cherry Pye has overdosed again.
-However, when the paramedics bring a woman down to the ambulance, he sees that she is a body double.
+Paparazzo "Bang" Abbott waits outside a posh South Beach hotel, following a tip that pop star Cherry Pye has overdosed again.
+However, when paramedics bring a woman down to the ambulance, he sees that she is a body double.
 Meanwhile, the real Cherry is being driven to the nearest hospital in a private limousine by her entourage.
-The body double is Ann DeLusia, an actress hired by Cherry's family to make brief public appearances when Cherry is too inebriated to do so.
-Cherry's mother/manager, Janet Bunterman, tells Ann to take a few days off, while Cherry is packed off, yet again, to drug rehab.
+The body double is Ann DeLusia, an actress hired by Cherry's family to make brief public appearances when she is too inebriated to do so.
+Cherry's mother/manager, Janet Bunterman, tells Ann to take a few days off while Cherry is packed off, yet again, to rehab.
 Infuriated at having been fooled by a body double, Bang becomes even more obsessed with getting photos of Cherry under sordid circumstances.

 In Los Angeles, Cherry jumps over the wall of the rehab center and hitches a ride to the airport from a nearby motorist, who happens to be Bang staking out the clinic.
-Pleased by his transparent flattery, Cherry takes him along when she charters a private jet to Florida.
+Pleased by his transparent flattery, Cherry takes him along when she charters a private jet back to Florida.
 Aboard the plane, Bang is astonished when she decides to have an onboard quickie with him.
 His astonishment turns to outrage when she drives away in a limousine and strands him at the airport, taking his camera bag and BlackBerry with her.
-Meanwhile, Ann spends her few days off touring the Florida Keys, but while driving through Key Largo, she swerves to avoid a man scooping a roadkill off the highway and drives off a bridge.
-When she wakes up, the man, "Skink" has rescued her.
+Meanwhile, Ann spends her few days off touring the Florida Keys.
+While driving through Key Largo, she swerves to avoid a man scooping roadkill off the highway and drives off a bridge.
+When she wakes up, the man, "Skink," has rescued her.